pyeh9/Pathfinding-algorithm/README.md

 Implementation details
 ======================
 The program attempts to find the shortest path by means of the A* algorithm.
 The heuristic used is the Euclidean Distance.
+This can be changed to use the Manhattan distance, or be changed to Dijkstra's by changing the heuristic to 0.

 Possible future changes
 =======================